matiascshaha/general-dynamics-take-home/README.md

 - **Code Formatting**: Utilize auto-linting tools like `black` to format code according to PEP 8 industry standards.
 - **Reporting**: Integrate Allure reporting to generate detailed test reports for analysis and debugging.
 - **Continuous Integration**: Integrate tests into CI/CD pipelines to ensure automated testing on code changes.
+- **Tools**: use tools like selenium IDE to grab locators for the webdriver or Playwright inspector which is a built in tool with playwright that would help with finding element locators as well.

 ## Project Structure